lightdash/lightdash/docs/docs/best-practice/lightdash-way.md

 data consumers should work.
 So, we thought it would be useful to explain this to you because it's an important part of how we've decided to build Lightdash.

-The style of relationship that we're really into is sometimes called **"the semantic layer approach to BI"**.
-But, we think you'll agree that the words "semantic layer" don't make Lightdash sound like it's oodles of fun...

-So, we've given it a lil rebrand and called it: **"⚡ The Lightdash Way"**

-The Lightdash Way isn't just semantics (😏) - it's about the *entire experience* of enabling everybody in your company to answer their own data questions.
-But, we're just going to explain our thinking around one part of The Lightdash Way here: **how the data builders share data insights with the data consumers.**
+The Lightdash Way isn't just semantics (😏) - it's about the entire experience of enabling everybody in your company to answer their own data questions.
+We'll go over all of the principles that make up The Lightdash Way, but we'll start off with one for now:

+> How should you serve data to people who want to answer their own data questions?

+**⚡️ The Lightdash Way:**

+**Give end users meaningful building blocks to answer their own data questions.**

+Let me explain what we mean...

-## We've come across three ways that data builders can share data insights in a company:
+## We've come across three ways to let people answer their questions using data:
+*I hope it's obvious which one is our fave* 😇

-1. They give everyone access to the raw data.
+1. You give everyone access to the raw data.
 2. If you have a data question, you ask the data builders, and they just give you complete answers.

-**⚡ The Lightdash way**
+**⚡ The Lightdash Way:**

 3. The data builders give you meaningful building blocks to answer your own data questions.

-## 1. They give everyone access to the raw data.
+### 1. You give everyone access to the raw data. 🤪

 If everybody in your organization knows SQL and everyone has the context they need to query the raw data (...and unicorns were real 🦄...), then giving everyone access to the raw data